Whitney High Principal Says 'Disciplinary Steps' Will Be Taken In Response To Controversial Quiz

 ROCKLIN (CBS13) – Backlash over a controversial high school quiz in Rocklin has the school’s principal promising disciplinary action.

-A student taking a history quiz in a class at Whitney High School in Rocklin took a screenshot of one of the questions on the quiz, which read:READ MORE: Stockton Police Searching For Drivers Who Hit Fresno Man And Drove Away
+A student taking a history quiz in a class at Whitney High School in Rocklin took a screenshot of one of the questions on the quiz, which read:READ MORE: Turlock High Stabbing Retaliation Threat Rumor Not Credible, School Officials Say

 A group of complete idiots is